Shane Claiborne and Jonathan Wilson-Hartgrove: God's counterculture

 Jonathan Wilson-Hartgrove, associate minister at St. John’s Baptist Church in Durham, N.C., is the author of “New Monasticism: What It Has to Say to Today’s Church,” “To Baghdad and Beyond” and “God’s Economy.”
 He lives with his family in intentional Christian community at the Rutba House in Durham.
 Wilson-Hartgrove is a graduate of Duke Divinity School.

 Both men were educated at Eastern University in St. Davids, Penn.

 Claiborne and Wilson-Hartgrove spoke with Faith & Leadership about community, leadership and how they were formed by their experiences at Eastern.
-To hear additional comment from the interview, click the play button on the audio player at the right of this screen.
-This audio clip is also available free on iTunes U.
+The following is an edited transcript.

 Q: In what capacity do you see yourselves as leaders?

 Claiborne: Leadership chose me more than I chose it.
 When we started our community we were very suspicious of leadership.
 We had sort of an anarchistic mantra, “a strong people need no leader;” that was pretty sweet for a week or two.
 We began to see that the remedy for bad leadership is not no leadership but good leadership.